abdout/atom/README.md

 ## Figma

-to review the UI Components Desgin, visit [Figma](https://www.figma.com/file/XhL9031u667fhzTDE4Lq0T/Atom?type=design&node-id=1-3&mode=design&t=o4R5Dal6hV5pzlic-0), there is two pages, atom and molecule.
+to review the UI Components Desgin, visit [Figma](https://www.figma.com/file/XhL9031u667fhzTDE4Lq0T/Atom?type=design&node-id=1-3&mode=design&t=o4R5Dal6hV5pzlic-0).

 ## Support

-If you have any questions or need assistance, feel free to [open an issue](https://github.com/abdout/atom/issues) in the repository, or reach out to us on [Discord].
+If you have any questions or need assistance, feel free to [open an issue](https://github.com/abdout/atom/issues) in the repository, or reach out to us on [Discord](https://discord.com/invite/uPa4gGG62c).